-Situated on a narrow, long, steeply sloping site, and backing on to a striking ravine just west of High Park, Tree House is an integrated piece of architecture and landscaping that provides 3000 sq. ft. of living space to a family of five.
+Situated on a long and narrow steeply sloping site and backing on to a picturesque ravine just west of High Park, Tree House is an integrated piece of architecture and landscape that provides 3,000 square feet of living space for a family of five.

-Designed to carefully integrate into the surrounding streetscape, the house’s façade is a dark, iron-toned glazed brick that helps the building integrate with its neighbours.
-The rear of the house is a structured series of plateaus, with wood-clad decks and large glazed surfaces that offer views of the densely treed ravine.
+Designed to carefully integrate into the surrounding streetscape, the house presents as an appropriate and contextually scaled two-storey structure whose façade of dark, iron-toned glazed brick successfully plays off its neighbours.
+The dramatic topographical variation in site works to the project’s advantage, with the rear of the house cascading down as a structured series of plateaus, featuring discreet wood-clad decks and large glazed surfaces that offer unobscured views of the densely treed ravine.

 The interior spaces cater to the functional needs of the family without compromising on form.
-The main floor is host to an open concept kitchen with a walk-out terrace and dining area, while the living room, separated by a massive stone fireplace, offers the first of many panoramic views of the ravine.
-The traditional program of upper level is uniquely defined by a two-story light-well that introduces sunlight into the heart of the house and an elegant bridge that connects the master suite and children’s rooms.
-Finally, below street level, the floor layout includes the children’s playroom, an office and a secluded family room, opening onto a spacious deck that defines the perfect balance of urban place and green refuge.
+The main floor is host to an open-concept kitchen with a walk-out terrace and dining area, while the living room, separated by a massive stone fireplace, offers the first of many panoramic views of the ravine’s lush growth.
+The traditional program of the upper level is uniquely defined by a two-storey light well that introduces sunlight into the heart of the house – along with an elegant bridge that connects the master suite and children’s rooms.
+Finally, below street level, the layout includes the children’s playroom, an office and a secluded family room that opens onto a spacious deck, defining a perfect balance of urban edifice and green refuge.